We fondly remember our partner, Ed Kussy, who passed away on July 21, 2023.

-With nearly 40 years of experience holding senior positions in federal government, Ed Kussy is one of the nation’s leading experts on federal surface transportation policy and regulations.
-He uses this background to provide unique insight on many of the Firm’s most important matters.
+With nearly 40 years of experience holding senior positions in federal government, Ed Kussy was one of the nation’s leading experts on federal surface transportation policy and regulations.
+He used this background to provide unique insight on many of the Firm’s most important matters.

-Ed also offers vast experience dealing with the National Environmental Policy Act and other environmental laws impacting transportation planning and construction.
+Ed offered vast experience dealing with the National Environmental Policy Act and other environmental laws impacting transportation planning and construction.
 While at the USDOT, he helped develop environmental regulations and policies governing the Federal-aid Highway Program.
-He has worked on hundreds of NEPA and other cases, including several that went to the U.S. Supreme Court.
+He worked on hundreds of NEPA and other cases, including several that went to the U.S. Supreme Court.

 Ed began his career as an environmental lawyer and served for many years as a professorial lecturer in environmental law at George Washington University Law School.